yigitoo/yigitoo/README.md

 ## My professions:
 ---

-* I have profession in Fullstack Dev and AI development.
+* I have profession in Fullstack Dev.
+* And I am keen on with AI Developemnt and Economics.
 * And create project with mostly Python/Rust/JavaScript-TypeScript/C-C++.

 ## Contact Me 📫